 Looking forward at Clovers revenue growth

-The revenue outlook in 2021 looks positive according to analysts, with an average revenue forecast of $819 Million.
-This represents a 22% improvement in revenue from the fiscal year of 2020.
-Looking ahead, the company expects to generate $1.21 Billion in Gross Revenue for 2022 and $1.7 Billion in 2023 (according to Clover’s Investor presentation).
+The revenue outlook in 2021 according to analysts forecasts Clover to generate $819 Million.
+In comparison, the October 2020 investor presentation forecasted 2021 revenue to be closer to $880 Million.
+Nevertheless, the $819 Million forecast would represent a healthy YOY increase of 22%.
+Looking further ahead, the company expects to generate $1.21 Billion in Gross Revenue for 2022 and $1.7 Billion in 2023 (according to Clover’s Investor presentation).
 In addition, the company expects to have over 450,000 members by 2023.

-In conclusion, the current trading price of Clover Health has outperformed the current analysts expectations.
-In addition, the revenue forecasts remain positive which is a bi-product of the businesses growing membership base.
+In conclusion, the current trading price of Clover Health is on par with current analysts expectations.
+Furthermore, the revenue forecasts although reduced for 2021 still represent a 22% YOY growth if they hold true for the remainder of the year.
 However, the volatility of the stock has been ongoing and is definitely a factor in the midterm outlook of Clover stock.
 A widening net loss has impacted the share price so far in 2021.
 Therefore, all eyes will be on the Q2 earnings guidance to determine if the net loss can be improved.
 We will continue to update our viewers on Clovers performance as we move through 2021.

 Written by Tyger Fitzpatrick, Founder of Youth Investment Group.